If you don’t see the answer to your billing question below, visit our billing office, call (877) 673-0903 or inquire online at the link below.

 Yes, the information on your insurance card is needed to file a claim with your insurance company or companies.
 When you register we will ask for information about your insurance coverage.

-You should also be aware that your insurance card contains important information about the co-pay amounts you are responsible for on different types of service.
-Please be sure to review your health insurance handbook or website prior to your trip to the hospital, if possible.
+You should also be aware that your insurance card contains important information about the co-pay amounts you are responsible for on different types of services.
+If possible, please be sure to review your health insurance handbook or website prior to your trip to the hospital.

-We’re required to look at your picture ID to help prevent identity theft and establish we have the correct patient and the correct medical chart.
-Making sure we obtain your previous medical information is vital to taking good care of you.
+We’re required to look at your picture ID to help prevent identity theft and establish that we have the correct patient and the correct medical chart.
+Obtaining your previous medical information is vital to taking good care of you.

 Remember, the registration process goes much faster when you bring complete insurance information with you.